The Authority of Darkness

 And Jesus answered him (the devil), saying, It is written, That man shall not live by bread alone, but by every word (rema) of God.
 Luke 4:4

-The word “word” is the word rema (or rhema), meaning “that which is individually received and understood of that which is communicated.”
-Another familiar word which is translated “word” is the Greek word logos, and that means “that which is communicated.”
-So this word rema has a powerfully specific meaning to it.
-It is specifically referring to the understanding of the individual which results after something is communicated.
+The word “word” is the word rema (or rhema), meaning that which is spoken in the ear at the moment.
+It always includes the presence of the one speaking and the one hearing.
+Another familiar word which is translated “word” is the Greek word logos, meaning that which is communicated.
+So this word rema is a subset of logos, but has a powerfully specific meaning to it.
+It always involves specific instructive verbal communication tp one or more individuals.

 So then faith comes by hearing, and hearing by the word (rema) of God.
 Romans 10:17